Fumiko HAYASHI

 (春箋 | Shunsen).

-Published by Chūō Kōronsha in November 1938, along with Butterfly house, in Novels, vol. 7.
+Published by Chūō Kōronsha in November 1938 in Novels, vol. 7.

 Japanese roses (1939).